havesomtea/romeo.js-self-bbot/README.md

 ## Discord Bot
-> Simple bot that will brighten up your server! with fantastic features.
+> Simple Discord Self Bot that will keep up your account online!.

 ## Installtion
 - Make sure you have [node.js](https://nodejs.org/en/), which is v16 or higher.